-Note: This is a detailed guide on fixing your laptop having issue “plugged in but not charging Windows 10”, if any one solution doesn’t work, don’t be sad try the next.
+Note: This is a detailed guide on fixing your laptop having an issue “plugged in but not charging Windows 10”, if any of the solutions don’t work, don’t give up and try the next one.

 But why?
 Why is my laptop not charging even though it’s plugged in?